A long history of algorithm update work:

 Blog posts about Google’s core updates:

-Glenn Gabe is an avoid blogger and has written many posts about Google’s core algorithm updates.
+Glenn Gabe is an avid blogger and has written many posts about Google’s core algorithm updates.
 Glenn’s posts cover a number of important topics from analysis to remediation to case studies.
 Below you will find several of Glenn’s posts covering Google’s core updates:

 - The September 2019 Google Core Update – Case Studies, health and medical volatility, Discover impact, “baby algorithms”, and revisiting the “kitchen sink” approach to remediation